VojtaKai/aztec-connect-bridges/src/specs/convex/readme.md

 ## Can tokens balances be impacted by external parties, if yes, how?

-- Either a single pool or all at the same time can be shut down.
+- Either a single pool or all pools at the same time can be shut down.
 This can impact the balances of certain contracts where the tokens typically are, however, do not result in any tokens lost.

-- A single pool can be shut down by Booster's Pool Manager contract (0x5F47010F230cE1568BeA53a06eBAF528D05c5c1B) Any interaction with curve pool supported by Convex Finance can be shut down by Convex pool manager contract.
+- A single pool can be shut down by Booster's Pool Manager contract (0x5F47010F230cE1568BeA53a06eBAF528D05c5c1B) Any interaction with a pool supported by Convex Finance can be shut down by Convex pool manager contract.
   Pool shutdown will force all tokens from Staker and Gauge contracts to be transferred to Booster.
 Withdrawals will no get impaired.
   Only the Staker's and Gauge's balances (including your share) are displaced.
   Note: Deposit will not be possible.